-In our opinion, the Jackery Explorer 1000 Portable Power Station (and the other power stations from the explorer series) are a great product worth the price.
-From their lithium ion battery technology to their solar charging capabilities and their durability and light weight, we couldn’t recommend them enough.
+From their lithium-ion battery technology to their fast solar charging capabilities and their extreme durability and light weight, we can’t recommend them enough.

-We’ve used them to power outdoors activities, and power RV life being our main use.
+We’ve used ours to power toasters, lights, cameras, phones, laptops, portable fridges, and way more.
 It has great customer reviews from other buyers as well, and it’s worked great for everything we’ve thrown at it.

 If you are on a budget and don’t need as much power, you can also consider the Explorer 500 or any of the other power stations in the Explorer series.